jkulak/git-ninja/README.md

 ## Detached HEAD

 Detached HEAD happens, whenever you checkout a particular commit or a tag (instead of a branch).
-Even when you checkout the latest commit from a branch, your HEAD (`cat .git/HEAD`) point to a parcticular commit (hash) and not a reference.
+Even when you checkout the latest commit from a branch, your HEAD points to a parcticular commit (hash) and not a reference.
 Detached HEAD might happen, when you move to a place in your repository that is not the latest commit of any of the existing branches.

 This can happen, for example, when you execute `git checkout cd924da` (or `git checkout HEAD~2` - which will switch to the working tree from two commits ago).
 Simply, when you checkout any commit that is not a head of any existing branch.